 This open-source Python-based ETL tool is designed for building and preparing data pipelines.
 Each process is a task represented with a Directed Acyclic Graph (DAG) that connects processes from one to another.
 In addition, Apache AirFlow has a unique set of tools that allow you to write, schedule, iterate, and monitor data pipelines.

 Feature Manipulation Engine (FME)

 At its core, FME by SAFE Software is a specialist in spatial ETL.
 By leveraging FME Cloud, it’s a flexible solution that controls the flow of data.
 But it also allows you to work outside its cloud infrastructure such as with AWS.
-By building workbenches through readers, writers, and transformers, you can perfect the ETL process with maximum interoperability of geospatial formats.
+You can improve the ETL process by creating workbenches for readers, writers, and transformers.
+This will make geospatial formats all work well together.

 This is another example of a data engineering tool, in which you execute jobs as a DAG much like Apache Airflow.
 Alteryx specializes in performing ETL processing.
 This means you can extract and enrich data from other sources as well.
 Finally, you can move transformed data to Snowflake or any cloud-based platform.

-Elasticsearch is a free, open-source tool for searching and analyzing all types of data, including textual information and other data types.
-This data engineering tool is also becoming widely used with GIS integration because it combines the Elastic Maps application with Kibana allowing you to analyze and visualize your geospatial data.
+Elasticsearch is useful for searching and analyzing all types of data.
+This includes textual information and other data types.
+This data engineering tool helps with GIS integration because it combines the Elastic Maps application for visualizing your geospatial data.

 The Databricks Geospatial Lakehouse is a data engineering platform for massive-scale spatial data science and collaboration.
 Databricks is one of the major players in data engineering.
-You can even connect to one through the CARTO Spatial Extension for Databricks to tap into even mute potential for unlocking spatial analytics in the cloud.
+You can even connect to one through the CARTO Spatial Extension for Databricks.
+This can help you tap into even more potential for unlocking spatial analytics in the cloud.